neuraledgeai/GDP-PY/README.md

 # GDP-PY

-GDP-PY is an advanced tool that analyzes India's economic potential, particularly its path to a $5 trillion GDP by 2030.
+GDP-PY is an advanced tool that analyzes India's economic potential, particularly its path to a $5 trillion GDP.
 It provides data-driven insights to inform strategic decision-making.

 # Features